 - hsCRP reduction from baseline vs. placebo: 26% greater in the 50 mg group, 37% greater in the 150 mg group, and 41% greater in the 300 mg group (p < 0.001 for all comparisons with placebo)

 - Fatal infection or sepsis: 0.31/100 person-year in the combined canakinumab vs. 0.18/100 person-year in the placebo group (p = 0.02)

 Among patients with a history of MI and elevated hsCRP, canakinumab was effective at preventing adverse cardiac events over a median of 3.7 years.
 The only dose that achieved significance after multiplicity-adjusted threshold for statistical significance was the 150 mg group.
+Canakinumab was not associated with a reduction in incident diabetes.
 Canakinumab was effective at reducing hsCRP in a dose-response relationship.
+Canakinumab was effective among those with chronic kidney disease, especially those who achieved the greatest reduction in hsCRP.
 Canakinumab was associated with an increased risk of fatal infection or sepsis despite exclusion of patients with chronic or recurrent infection.

 Ridker PM, Everett BM, McFadyen JG, et al., on behalf of the CANTOS Trial Group.
 Antiinflammatory therapy with canakinumab for atherosclerotic disease.
 N Engl J Med 2017;377:1119-31.